VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart5Chapter04.md

 So the information which is printed to standard output and standard error by printf/fprintf functions will be printed to serial port of the device.

-## `POSIX` Threads Initialization Interface
+## POSIX Threads Initialization Interface

-MiniGUI provides an own-implemented `POSIX` threads system.
-We can use macro _USE_OWN_PTHREAD to open it.
-MiniGUI provides the following interface to initialize RTOS `POSIX` threads system.
+MiniGUI provides an own-implemented POSIX threads system.
+We can use macro `_MGUSE_OWN_PTHREAD` to open it.
+MiniGUI provides the following interface to initialize RTOS POSIX threads system.

 ```cpp
 #define MAIN_PTH_MIN_STACK_SIZE (1024)
 #define MAIN_PTH_DEF_STACK_SIZE (1024*4)